 The data reflect the health insurance and health care expenditures reported by adults who were insured continuously all year with private insurance through an employer, the Affordable Care Act's marketplaces, or the individual market.
-The majority of the survey sample has employer coverage (90%), but the sample also includes people in marketplace plans (6%) and with individual coverage (5%).
+The majority of the survey sample has employer coverage.
 In the survey, 61 percent of U.S. adults had been insured continuously with private coverage for the prior 12 months, up from 56 percent one year earlier (data not shown).